wmo-im/wis2box-training/documentation/docs/en/practical-sessions/configuring-wis2box-datasets.md

 exit
 ```

-## Using the dataset editor
+## The wis2box-webapp dataset editor

-Navigate to the 'dataset editor' page in the wis2box-webapp of your wis2box instance by going to `http://YOUR-HOST/wis2box-webapp` and selecting 'dataset editor' from the menu on the left hand side.
+Navigate to the 'dataset editor' page in the wis2box-webapp of your wis2box instance by going to `http://YOUR-HOST/wis2box-webapp` and selecting 'dataset editor' from the menu on the left-hand side.

 On the 'dataset editor' page, under the 'Datasets' tab, click on "Create New ...":